freedomofpress/securedrop/docs/develop.md

 vagrant box add trusty64 https://cloud-images.ubuntu.com/vagrant/trusty/current/trusty-server-cloudimg-amd64-vagrant-disk1.box
 ```

-Finally, install Ansible so it can be used with Vagrant to automatically provision VM's.
+Finally, install Ansible so it can be used with Vagrant to automatically provision VMs.

 Generally, we recommend you install Ansible using pip, which will ensure you have the latest stable version.